 Housing Development programs includes funding for acquisitions, new construction, rehabilitation, and project-related soft costs.
 Eugene awards funds in this category through an annual Housing Request for Proposals.
-Subsidies for development include land, HOME Investment Partnership Program funds, system development charge waivers, and property tax exemptions.
+Subsidies for development include land, HOME Investment Partnership Program funds, system development charge exemptions, and property tax exemptions.
 Regulatory incentives include density bonuses and reduction of parking requirements.
 Projects receiving funds include small developments for special need populations as well as medium sized affordable housing development.

 Housing Request for Proposals (RFP)